 about

 A.J.
 Cincotta-Eichenfield, LMSW, OSW-C (b.
-1994, New York, NY) is a New York-based multimedia artist who builds image-structures from digital and physical materials— found media objects, artifacts, archives, and texts of the past.
+1994, New York, NY) is a New York-based multimedia artist re-assembling digital memory from found texts, images, and family artifacts.
 Much of his recent work surrounds the textures of Stromboli, a volcanic island in Italy where his great-grandparents lived and farmed before immigrating to Brooklyn in the early 1900s.

 A.J. has worked as a graphic designer, social worker, and creative freelancer for local and national non-profits and has written articles that explore the intersection of digital memory, social media, illness, grief and loss which have been published through Oxford University Press, Oncology Nurse Advisor, and Oncology Nursing News.
 As an Oncology Social Worker, A.J. received the NASW-NYC Aquamarine Award for Social Work Leadership in 2022.